 Concretely, choose $X \in \mf g$.
 The alternating $\Ad_{G^X}$-invariant $\mb C$-bilinear form

-induces (after modding out the radical $\mf g^X \sse \mf g$) a \emph{nondegenerate} form $\bigwedge^2 (\mf g \bs \mf g^X) \to \mb C$, which extends (uniquely) to a $G$-invariant complex symplectic form $\omega$ on the marked orbit $\mc O_X \sse \mf g$---upon suitably trivialising the tangent bundle.
+induces (after modding out the radical $\mf g^X \sse \mf g$) a \emph{nondegenerate} form $\bigwedge^2 (\mf g \bs \mf g^X) \to \mb C$, which extends uniquely to a $G$-invariant complex symplectic form $\omega$ on the marked orbit $\mc O_X \sse \mf g$--- upon suitably trivialising the tangent bundle.

-Further, this (dual) KKS structure is holomorphic with respect to the $G$-invariant complex structure coming from the complex scalar multiplication of $\mf g$, cf. \S~\ref{sec:standard_polarisations}.
-(Note that the complex structure does \emph{not} depend on the choice of marked point.)
+Furthermore, this (dual) KKS structure is holomorphic with respect to the $G$-invariant complex structure coming from the complex scalar multiplication of $\mf g$ (cf.~\S~\ref{sec:standard_polarisations}; the complex structure does \emph{not} depend on the marking).